dotnet/roslyn/Manual-Testing.md

         - Critical IDE features in the areas of **Typing**, **Navigating**, and **Viewing** must function as expected.
 Any non-trivial issues in these areas block language feature merging.
             - These are marked with a :fast_forward:.
         - All product features have been considered/tested are free of crashes, asserts, and hangs.
+            -All issues discovered (even non-crash/non-blocking) must be filed and linked here.
+                - _All feature descriptions and testing suggestions are merely examples.
+Each language feature should be carefully considered independently against each IDE feature to find interesting intersections_
     - **Feature Signoff**: Per-feature signoff with links to non-blocking issues.
     - **Feature Suggestions**: What can we add to the product to make the new language feature delightful to use?